Giving A Cop ‘The Finger’ Is Perfectly Legal And Protected By Constitution, Says Federal Court

 Minard, for his part, argued that he did Cruise-Gulyas a solid, and when she was recalcitrant, he changed his mind.
 He also argued that there is precedent in the law enforcement process for taking back an offer to be nice in the case of an ornery perp.
 For example, he claimed that prosecutors can withdraw a plea deal if the defendant is behaving offensively.

-The court, however, rejected that argument, saying that the whole situation was more like a situation where a judge issues a sentence, then changes his mind and issues a harsher one after-the-fact because of something the defendant said.
+The court, however, rejected that argument, saying that the whole situation was more like a situation where a judge issues a sentence, then changes his mind, and issues a harsher one after the fact because of something the defendant said.
 That’s illegal, says the court.

 The ruling means that Cruise-Gulyas’ civil lawsuit against Minard can proceed.